Bader-Idris/Docker_projects/README.md

 docker push baderidris/docker_course
 ```

-after it's done, check the hub repo, it should be laying there‼️
+after it's done, check the hub repo, it should be laying in there‼️

-Before being able to pull that repo from our prod server, we need to tell docker-compose that we're using this image for out application moving forward, so, in `docker-compose.yml` file, add image property under the node-app service, with hub repo name, as:
+Before being able to pull that repo from our prod server, we need to tell docker-compose that we're using this image for our application moving forward, so, in `docker-compose.yml` file, add image property under the node-app service, with hub repo name, as:

 ```yml
 node-app: